proteanblank/generative_art/README.md

-**To run the Python Processing scripts you need the Processing IDE with Python mode enabled.
+**Note: To run the Python Processing scripts you need the Processing IDE with Python mode enabled.
 [This will get you started](https://py.processing.org/tutorials/gettingstarted/).
 The default installation location of Processing has a dir titled `libraries/site-packages` where any further Python scripts/imports live.
 Be sure to copy/paste this repo's `libraries/site-packages` files into that dir on your system.**

 ## Creatures